 All the rooms in the Church / Wesleys are available for hire for private functions or regular meetings at times when they are not otherwise in use.
 Wifi is available in all rooms

 We are keen that our premises should be of service to the local community.

 The building is a no-smoking facility and alcohol cannot be consumed here.
 There are a number of rooms available, including small meeting rooms, Wesleys Hall or the Church itself.

 If you would like to book a room at Baildon Methodist Church, please contact our Lettings Officer on 0845 6060844 o rby e-Mail by clicking HERE

 Indicative Room Hire Rates [hourly] are shown below, but discretionary, subsidised rates may be offered when a new group is starting-up.
 If in doubt, talk to the Lettings Officer

-- Wesleys Hall (seats 90 or 72 on the pull-out theatre seating) £18.00.
+- Wesleys Hall (seats up to 90 or 72 on the pull-out theatre seating) £18.00/hr.
 This space is excellent for physical activities, dance, drama, table tennis, children’s parties and sit-down meals/entertaining/receptions (wood floor)

 - Kitchen £20.00 flat rate.
 Can be hired for use to cater for events or you could let us do the catering for you (training given on equipment use)

-- Aldersgate (was Rm 1) (seats 30, rectangular 30m2) £12.00.
-This room has a 48″ multi-media screen to which a lap-top or phone can be connected for showing of videos or power-point presentations.
+- Aldersgate (was Rm 1) (seats 30, rectangular 30m2) £12.00/hr.
+This room has a 48″ multi-media screen to which a lap-top or phone can be connected for showing videos or power-point presentations.
 Window blinds to provide partial blackout.
 The room is suitable for discussions, away-days and craft activities